History & Staff

 Craig has been a funeral service professional since 1987.
 "Providing this service to people who have experienced loss is more of a ministry to me than work.
 I enjoy the personal relationships I make with the families I serve, and find reward in helping them through a most difficult time."

 Craig is a life long resident of Rensselaer, and graduated from Rensselaer Central High School in 1982.
 He attended Purdue University, St. Joseph's College, Rensselaer and graduated from the Cincinnati College of Mortuary Science, earning a Bachelor of Science degree in 1986.
 Craig is co-owner of Jackson Funeral Chapels, Jackson Monuments & Memory Gardens of Rensselaer.
-He is a member of the DeMotte-Kankakee Valley Rotary Club, Prairie Lodge #125, F.&A.M., Scottish Rite of Indianapolis, and an Elder and member of the First Christian Church of Rensselaer.
-Craig was and continues to be active in the Boy Scouts of America.
-He resides in Rensselaer with his wife Lisa and their two children Connor and Ava.
+He is a member of the DeMotte-Kankakee Valley Rotary Club, Prairie Lodge #125, F.&A.M., Scottish Rite of Indianapolis, and is a member of the First Christian Church of Rensselaer.
+He resides in Rensselaer with his wife Lisa and have two adult children, Connor and Ava.

 Eric is co-owner of Jackson Funeral Chapels, Jackson Monuments & Memory Gardens of Rensselaer.
 "Having been a funeral director for over 21 years now, I have had the pleasure of helping many people.
 Providing genuinely compassionate service to someone at their most difficult time in life offers me great rewards."